zcveo5/msgr-qw/README.md

 how to update, if i have only msgr.py and launcher 1.0.1 or above?
 1. rename file to msgr_upd.py
 2. run messenger
-3. Settings -> Other settings -> Update from file
+3.1.
+Settings -> Other settings -> Update from file
+3.2.
+If 3.1 not work.
+Settings -> Debug Settings -> LowLvl Update from file
 4. restart
 5. updated!